-“Yeah. ...He came to stay.
-Mathilda, his mother, wouldn’t fund him anymore because he had a substance abuse problem.
-I brought him in, so that we could help him; so that he could have a nice environment to thrive in, but I just didn’t know he was so… depressed.”
-Jack rubbed his eyes, like they were irritated.
-Then he sat back in his seat and looked off at the chairs in front of them.
+"Yeah. ...He came to stay.
+Mathilda, his mother, wouldn't fund him anymore because he had a substance abuse problem.
+So I brought him in," he sighed, "That way, we could monitor his progress; he needed a good environment to thrive in, is what the doctor said.
+But, I just didnt know he was so...depressed."
+Jack rubbed an eye and sat back in his seat, gazing over at the rows of chairs in front of them.

-“You must have made him feel at peace,” Daniel spoke after a moment.
+"You must have made him feel at peace," Daniel said after a moment.

-“It’s alright, Jack.
-Could I ask you something else, though?
-Where is Arty’s brother?
-The one who gave him the necklace?”
+"It's alright, Jack.
+Could I ask you something else?
+Where is Arty's brother?
+The one who gave him the necklace?"

 Jack cleared his throat, wanting to get off of the morbid conversation but not knowing how to say no.

-“He passed away four years ago, from meningitis.
+"He passed away four years ago, from bacterial meningitis.
 He and Arty were really close, so it took its toll.
-That may be why my son’s death affects him so much: they both passed at nineteen, and Arty was the one who… found Avery.”
+That may be why he's so affected by Avery's death: they both passed at nineteen, and Arty was the one who... found Avery."

 Thankfully, the movie started before Daniel could ask anything else.

-When it was over, the two still had popcorn left that they gave to Arty when the four met back up, the man happy because he loved popcorn.
+When it was over, the two still had popcorn left that they gave to Arty when the four met back up, which the man happily accepted, because he loved popcorn.

-“How was your movie?” he asked, eating a piece.
-Jack nodded.
+"How was your movie?" he asked and popped a piece into his mouth.
+Jack shrugged.